xuzengming123/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 hahaha, i have github.
-create a new branch is quick.
+creating a new branch is quick. wo cao ni ma.
-wo cao